Vasukumar3/Vasukumar3/README.md

 # 💫 About Me:
-- 🔭 I’m currently working on ...
-Inspiring Wave digitech private limited <br>- 🌱 I’m currently learning ...
-UI/UX. <br>- 👯 I’m looking to collaborate on ... open-source Python projects, hackathons, or any opportunities where I can work with other developers and contribute to the Python development community.<br>- 💬 Ask me about ... my experience working with Python and full stack ui development.<br>- 📫 How to reach me: ... vasukumarpalani@gmail.com
+- 🔭 I’m currently working on ... a freelance Python Trainer at Pythonlife <br>- 🌱 I’m currently learning ...
+Typescript. <br>- 👯  I’ve successfully trained 100+ students in Python programming, covering everything from basics to advanced concepts.
+I specialize in providing study materials, hands-on tasks, and interview preparation resources to ensure effective and practical learning..<br>- 💬 Ask me about ...Python programming: Basics to advanced concepts.
+Tips and strategies for mastering Python.
+Practical approaches to task-based learning in programming.
+Full-stack UI development insights and techniques.
+How to effectively prepare for Python programming interviews.
+My experience in freelancing and training over 100+ students..<br>- 📫 How to reach me: ... vasukumarpalani@gmail.com

 ## 🌐 Socials: